 Transaction notifications Device optimization Cross Border banking

-Existing app had a complex flow that made the user feel lost as they navigate through each page.
+The existing app had a complex flow that made the consumer feel lost as they navigate through each page.
 After researching and analyzing other banking applications, I came up with a new flow that decreased the number of taps and inner pages by 60%.
-For example, sending money to a new account can be done in one page instead of five pages, this decreased the bounce rate when compared to the existing app.
+For example, sending money to a new account can be done in one page instead of redirecting the consumer to five different pages, this decreased the bounce rate when compared to the existing app.

-Sketch mirror app for iOS & Android gave a better look at the app colours, text legibility, and experience.
+Sketch mirror app for iOS & Android gave a better look at the visual parts of the app like colors, text legibility, and navigation.
 This helped in removing the extra step of user testing the design on mobile devices before moving forward to the development stage.

-To provide a much more pleasing and interactive experience, Principle app was used to create an interactive flow using just the images generated from the design.
-Once implemented, I used the Principle iOS app to experience the app interactions on the dashboard, cards swiping, scrolling, goals and other pages.
+To provide a much more pleasing and interactive experience, Principle app was used to create an interactive prototype using the designs.
+Once implemented, using the Principle iOS app I have tested the UI interactions on the dashboard, cards swiping, scrolling, goals and other pages with the help of existing TD banking users.

 Chair image, logo and name are